How can people create and consume goods that are renewable, repairable, reusable, and recyclable?

 All solutions selected for Solve’s four current Global Challenges will receive a $10,000 grant funded by Solve.
 Solver teams will be selected by a panel of cross-sector judges at Solve Challenge Finals during UN General Assembly week in New York City on September 22, 2019.

-In addition to Solve funding, Solver teams who also fulfill the criteria below are eligible for the following prizes and partnerships.
+In addition to Solve funding, the following prizes are available to Solver teams selected for the Circular Economy Challenge.
+To be considered for a prize, complete the prize-specific question within the application.
 You do not need to meet these requirements to apply to the Circular Economy Challenge:

 AI Innovations Prize

 Solutions that are propelled by advanced computing techniques or that leverage artificial intelligence to address the Challenge are eligible for the AI Innovations Prize.
 This prize is made possible by The Patrick J. McGovern Foundation and Schmidt Futures.
 The Patrick J. McGovern Foundation is dedicated to improving the lives of individuals and our global community through neuroscience research and information technology.
 Schmidt Futures is a philanthropic initiative founded by Eric and Wendy Schmidt that bets early on people who will make our world better — helping people to achieve more for others by applying advanced science and technology thoughtfully and by working together across fields.
 Up to $500,000 will be granted across several recipients selected for the prize.
 Eligible Solver teams may be selected from any of Solve's four current Global Challenges*.